Department of Health and Human Services

 Keith W. Sickendick Administrative Law Judge

-- 2. Petitioner did not mark the page numbers on the pages of P. Ex.
+- back to note 1 2.
+Petitioner did not mark the page numbers on the pages of P. Ex.
 1. For ease of reference, I cite to the document using the pagination of the Adobe™ file.

-- 3. The pharmacy paid the kickbacks to a charitable trust that Petitioner controlled.
+- back to note 2 3.
+The pharmacy paid the kickbacks to a charitable trust that Petitioner controlled.
 IG Ex.
 4 at 2.

-- 4. Neither party offered this decision on Petitioner’s appeal of her conviction.
+- back to note 3 4.
+Neither party offered this decision on Petitioner’s appeal of her conviction.
 I make no findings that Petitioner intentionally attempted to mislead by offering her brief without revealing that the adverse decision had issued.
 Petitioner’s conduct would be sanctionable if Petitioner was an attorney but she is not and the conduct will not be examined further.
 The IG’s oversight is inexplicable.